Bunnings Warehouse

 Appearance and characteristics of snow peas

 Snow peas are annual cool-season vegies.
 They’re fast-growing and available in two forms: tall (indeterminate) and dwarf (determinate).
 Tall forms are vines that grow up to 2m and need to be staked for support, whereas dwarf forms generally don’t require a trellis.
-The flattened pods are picked when young and tender before the peas (the seeds within the pod) start to swell.
+The flattened pods are picked when young and tender before the peas (seeds within the pod) start to swell.
 They can be eaten raw – pod and all – straight off the vine and are deliciously sweet.

 Close up of a pile of snow peas.